regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 The viability assessment also shows that Grosvenor hasn't applied for GLA grant funding, which would have enabled it to provide more affordable housing, despite the Mayor's policy requirement that estate regenerations seek grant funding to maximise the provision of affordable housing.

-Again, no detailed evidence was supplied showing how the demolition proposals comply with the Mayor's policy requiring demolition to be pursued only as a last resort.
+Also, no detailed evidence was supplied showing how the demolition proposals comply with the Mayor's policy requiring demolition to be pursued only as a last resort.

 You can read more about the Cundy Street estate on our web page [here](https://www.estatewatch.london/estates/westminster/cundystreet/) or browse the planning application supporting documents on Westminster's planning portal [here](https://idoxpa.westminster.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QB2X8DRP06A00) - (ref:20/03307/FULL).